Hanna Glas: Club career

 On 25 April 2021, in the first leg of Bayern's UEFA Women's Champions League semifinal against Chelsea, Glas gave an assist to Sydney Lohmann and then scored Bayern's match-winner.
 In the second leg, Bayern were defeated 4–1 by Chelsea.
 On 19 May 2021, UEFA selected Glas' goal against Chelsea as the best goal of the 2020–21 tournament.
 On 6 June 2021, Glas earned the first major club title of her career when Bayern became Frauen-Bundesliga champions for the first time since 2016.

 Glas missed the entire 2022–2023 Frauen Bundesliga season when she tore her ACL for a fourth time in September 2022 during a training session with the national team.

 In 2023, she signed a two-year contract with the Kansas City Current.
 Prior to the start of the 2023 season, however, Glas suffered a season-ending knee injury that kept her sidelined until a July 27, 2024 game against Pachuca in the 2024 NWSL x Liga MX Femenil Summer Cup.
-This was the defender's only game for Kansas City, providing an assist in the 3-0 win before being substituted off in the 67th minute.
+This was the defender's only game for Kansas City, providing an assist in the 3–0 win before being substituted off in the 67th minute.

 On 2 September 2024, the Kansas City Current announced that they had traded Glas to Seattle Reign FC in exchange for $10,000 in intra-league transfer funds, plus an additional $10,000 if certain performance criteria are achieved.
 She made her club debut on 17 September, starting a 2–0 defeat at the hands of NJ/NY Gotham FC.
 In November 2024, the Reign re-signed Glas to a one-year contract with a mutual option for 2026.
+She retired from professional football at the end of 2025.